ndoll1998/quantum/README.md

 ## Modules

-The library can is separated into the following modular components:
+The library is separated into the following modular components:

 | Module | Desciption |
 | :---   | :---       |